-Aim: To determine child's growth reference value in our province and to compare these values with current values of the United States of America and other local values of our country.
+Objective: To determine the growth reference value of children in our province and to compare these values with current values of the USA and other local values of our country.

-Methods: Totally 615 boys and 586 girls with having different socio-economic levels and with the age of 0–5 years were included the study.
-In all children, weight, height, head circumference, abdominal circumference, hip circumference, mid-arm circumference and lower segment length were taken.
-All measurements were performed by the same pediatrician.
-LMS method was used for the preparation of percentile curves.
+Methods: A total of 615 boys and 586 girls with different socioeconomic levels and ages of 0–5 years were included in the study.
+In all children, weight, height, head circumference, abdominal circumference, hip circumference, mid-arm circumference, and lower segment length were taken.
+All measurements were performed by the same paediatrician.
+The lambda-mu-sigma method was used for the preparation of percentile curves.

 Results: The body weight, head circumference and chest circumference measurements of boys were significantly higher than those in girls.
-Anthropometric measurements of children in high-income groups, was higher than that in low-income group.
-All of the anthropometric parameters except upper mid-arm circumference were found to be higher in children who fed with breast milk and formula milk than children who only fed with breast milk.
-The relation with mother’s education level and anthropometric parameters was insignificant.
+Anthropometric measurements of children in highincome groups were higher than those in the low-income group.
+All of the anthropometric parameters except upper mid-arm circumference were higher in children fed with breast milk and formula milk than in children who only fed with breast milk.
+The relation between the mother’s education level and anthropometric parameters was insignificant.

-Conclusion: Our results showed that the anthropometric measurements of our children were similar with those of west Turkey as well as those of the United States.
-On the other hand, our children’s anthropometric measurements were found to be higher than other local values.
+Conclusion: Our results showed that the anthropometric measurements of our children were similar to those of west Turkey as well as those of the United States.
+On the other hand, our children’s anthropometric measurements were higher than other local values.
 Relatively high values of height have been interpreted as a genetic feature.